AaltoSciComp/scicomp-docs/training/scip/winter-kickstart.rst

     - :doc:`/triton/tut/parallel`

-  - **14:00 -- 14:30: Laptops to Lumi**, by CSC
+  - **14:00 -- 14:30: Laptops to Lumi**, Jussi Enkovaara, CSC

-    - You now know of basics of using a computing cluster.
+    You now know of basics of using a computing cluster.
 What if you need more than what a university can provide?
 CSC (and other national computing centers) have even more resources, and this is a tour of them.

   - **14:40 -- 15:30: Running jobs that can utilize GPU hardware**